slugovoy/Note-Taker/README.md

 ![Note's Page](./public/assets/imagesGif/NotesPage.png)

-Here you have to fields;
+Here you have two fields:
 1. Left side - area, where all notes stored.
 2. Right side - area, where you can write your notes.

 When the title of the note and actual note's text entered, the icon **Save** will pop out at the right top corner.
 Press it and save your notes.

-Press one of the saved notes and then the pencil icon - you can edit your note now.
+Press one of the saved notes and then the **Pencil** icon - you can edit your note now.

 ![Buttons](./public/assets/imagesGif/Buttons.png)